 In February 1970, Charles J. McClain became the third new president of Northeast Missouri State University in approximately two and a half years, initiating a nineteen-year tenure during which the institution would experience two major transformations and would emerge as a nationally prominent university.
 McClain brought to Northeast a very strong personal commitment to quality academic programming; at the same time he inherited an institution that was struggling to define itself in terms of its mission as a state college.
 A particular problem for an institution such as NMSU, with a long tradition of placing excellence in student learning at the core of its mission, was the task of defining quality in a broad range of disciplines not previously emphasized by the institution.
 The timing was ideal for another broad-based, institutional planning effort, and in the summer of 1971 the Faculty Senate's Planning and Development Committee issued a draft statement titled Purpose: A Forward Goal.
-This document formed the basis for the work of the Commission on Institutional Goals and Priorities for the Seventies which was established by the NMSU Board of Regents in November 1971.
+This document formed the basis for the work of the Commission on Institutional Goals and Priorities for the Seventies, which was established by the NMSU Board of Regents in November 1971.

-The Commission was composed of approximately one hundred individuals drawn from the faculty, administration, students, alumni, and friends of the university.
+The Commission was composed of approximately one hundred individuals drawn from the faculty, administration, students, alumni, and friends of the University.
 Interestingly, the chairman of the Commission was Dr. Jack Magruder, then a member of the faculty and professor of chemistry.
 Concurrent with the work of the commission, two very important developments unfolded.
-First, McClain gently, but persistently, led the faculty into an examination of the university's performance and the quality of student learning that was occurring on campus.
+First, McClain gently, but persistently, led the faculty into an examination of the University's performance and the quality of student learning that was occurring on campus.
 He believed that all higher education institutions had a positive obligation to assure that students actually received the high-quality educational experiences they expected when they enrolled.
 When the institution was focused exclusively on teacher education, it was possible to verify the quality of the students' experiences through the close contacts the college maintained with the public schools it served.
 With the accelerating diversity of the institution's curriculum, assuring the quality of the academic program was much more complex and problematic.
-McClain's effort to enhance the institution's interest in, and capacity for, the evaluation of student learning eventually evolved into the university's nationally prominent assessment program.
+McClain's effort to enhance the institution's interest in, and capacity for, the evaluation of student learning eventually evolved into the University's nationally prominent assessment program.
 The second development occurred in 1972 when the Missouri General Assembly adopted legislation that promoted the status of the five regional state colleges to regional state universities.
 The importance of the work of the commission was, thereby, enhanced as the institution's fifth major transition became effective.

-The report of the commission, which was adopted by the Board of Regents in liberal arts-based higher education designed to educate the whole person, so that the student develops socially, philosophically, spiritually, and intellectually, prepared for work, further study, and personal fulfillment (Report of the Commission on Institutional Goals and Priorities for the Seventies, p.
+The report of the commission, which was adopted by the Board of Regents in December 1973, clearly outlined a program of development designed to fulfill an institutional mission as a regional, comprehensive state university.
+At the same time, the seeds of the University's transformation into a public liberal arts and sciences university were planted.
+For example, the first provision of the University's new mission statement was a commitment to provide liberal arts-based higher education designed to educate the whole person, so that the student develops socially, philosophically, spiritually, and intellectually, prepared for work, further study, and personal fulfillment (Report of the Commission on Institutional Goals and Priorities for the Seventies, p.
 9).